agardnerIT/opamp-server-py/README.md

-# opamp-server-py
+# OpAMP Server Python

-An OpenTelemetry OpAMP server in Python
+This in an OpenTelemetry OpAMP server and UI written in Python.

+I encourage ideas, pull requests and documentation fixes - let's build together.